gajus/turbowatch/README.md

 * You can run (and automatically restart) long-running processes (like your Node.js application)
 * You can build assets (like Docker images)

+## `spawn`

+The `spawn` function that is exposed by `ChangeEvent` is used to evaluate shell commands.
+Behind the scenes it uses [zx](https://github.com/google/zx).
+The reason Watchrow abstracts `zx` is to enable auto-termination of child-processes when triggers are configured to be `interruptible`.

 ## Expressions Cheat Sheet

 Expressions are used to match files.
 The most basic expression is [`match`](https://facebook.github.io/watchman/docs/expr/match.html) – it evaluates as true if a glob pattern matches the file, e.g.